 "Mental health?
 What a joke.
 Kids these days need to toughen up" said almost every old person on this island.
 Admit it, you have thought it at least once, "kids these days are getting soft" or "in my day we just had to deal with it".
 Get with the times.
 Kids these days go through more damage that is psychological each day.
 I've heard it myself from the mamas and papas at church to the mamas and papas in public, almost every time a teenagers mental health was brought up, they treated it as if it was a second, third, fourth priority.
 If no one acknowledges this issue, nothing will be done to fix it.
-The fact that older people, the people that teach the younger ones, push this issue aside is quite sad, because if the younger people see it, chances are they will do the same.
+The fact that older people, the people that teach the younger ones, push this issue aside is guite sad, because if the younger people see it, chances are they will do the same.
 Older people influence the younger ones.

 "Not all people do that, I don't do that" congratulations, do you want an award?
 If you do not project that stuff on to children, then great, but there are still so many people who do.
 "Children have minds of their own, they should use it".
 So do you, still think it is okay to treat mental health as a last resort of matter.
-As the older generation, it should not be acceptable to poison kids' minds with this "get over it" perspective, because the kids have been told this, are most at risk.
+As the older generation, it should not be acceptable to poison kids' minds with this "get over it" perspective, because the kids have been told this, are most at risking, then the wish is yours", my response was not convincing enough.
+So what would have been?